-How can supply of penicillin be an issue in any country in 2013?September 26th, 2013 in Cardiology /
+How can supply of penicillin be an issue in any country in 2013?September 26, 2013 in Medicine & Health / Cardiology

 Benzathine penicillin G (BPG) is the most essential antibiotic for the treatment and prevention of group A streptococcal infections associated with rheumatic fever and rheumatic heart disease.
 Yet while some countries such as South Africa and Brazil have stable supplies, most countries with a high RHD burden often suffer interruptions in supply and also have quality control issues.
 The problems around supply of this drug are discussed in one of the papers of the RHD special issue of Global Heart, the journal of the World Heart Federation.
 The paper is by Dr Rosemary Wyber, Telethon Institute for Child Health Research, Centre for Child Health Research, The University of Western Australia, Perth, Australia and colleagues.

 Secondary prophylaxis is used to prevent cases of rheumatic fever developing into full blown RHD, and requires monthly injections of BPG for at least 10 years, although for some severe cases lifelong prophylaxis is required.
 Delivering each injection in secondary prophylaxis regimes is a global challenge.
 In most setting fewer than eighty percent of scheduled injections are delivered (the only country that routinely achieves >80% is New Zealand).
 Most countries probably achieve only the minority of injections, significantly increasing the risk of acute rheumatic fever (ARF).

 The authors highlight that despite many of the world's poorest countries being able to supply their populations with HIV medications for those infected, these same countries can struggle to supply BPG, a drug that has been around for decades.
 BPG is considered an essential medicine by the World Health Organization, yet erratic supply means it is often unavailable to the impoverished people relying on it to prevent the progression of RHD.